dheerendrabhandari8/terraform_assignment/README.md

-Nodejs application automatic deployment using Github Action, Kubernetes, Docker, Terraform, minikube, and ansible.
+**Nodejs application automatic deployment using Github Action, Kubernetes, Docker, Terraform, minikube, and ansible.**

-Imgage pdf: assignment.pdf
+Image pdf: assignment.pdf

-Prerequsite:
+**Pre-requisite:**

 Aws Account: Here AWS is used as a ROOT account.

-Pre-requisite:

 Ec2-instance: t2-medium

 S3-bucket

 Github account with repo

-Required Tools to be install in this project:
+**Required Tools to be install in this project:**

 - Terraform
 - Ansible